modusinternet/Custodian-CMS/README.md

 Custodian CMS v0.1
 ======================

 This is the first public release of Custodian CMS (CCMS) and though it works perfectly it does not come with a setup script or admin system currently.
-Fortunately CCMS is so simple neither one is really needed to take advantage of its features, for now use a tool like phpMyAdmin to add, remove or update your database inserts.
+(Admin system will be ready in v0.2)  Fortunately CCMS is so simple neither one is really needed to take advantage of its features, for now use a tool like phpMyAdmin to add, remove or update your database inserts.

 About
 -----